Is this a topic of discussion that many are afraid to approach? OR is it a topic that many do not know even exists?

 Many wives, mothers, and significant others have lost their loved ones without any explanations or signs of mental distress.

 Ever tried reaching out to your mentor only to discover they’re no longer living due to this tragedy?
-I was that airman devastated with the news.
+I was that airman devastated with the news after trying to update my ans my husband’s mentor.
 This is why my concern is from a deep, heartfelt place.

 How unfair is it to the survivors who never received advanced warning of this possibility?
 Deployments are the only apprehensions in which a military family member prepares to receive notice of a loved one’s death.
 But on a normal duty day, it is never briefed to them that their airman..marine..soldier..sailor may not make it to the next sunrise due to military-related suicide.